dobios/Dobios/README.md

 - 👋 Hi, I’m @Dobios
-- 👀 I’m interested in contemporary compiler designs as well as formal verification systems, and video-game developement.
+- 👀 I’m interested in contemporary compiler designs as well as formal verification systems, really anything related to automated testing for both hardware and software, and also video-game developement.
-- 🌱 I’m currently learning about formal verification backends ([Viper](https://github.com/viperproject) is something that has caught my attention recently ;) ).
+- 🌱 I’m currently learning about modern hardware compiler infrastructure (more specifically [CIRCT](https://github.com/llvm/circt)).
 - 💞️ I’m happy to collaborate on any free and open-source video game project :).
 - 📫 You can reach me via email (andrew.dobis@alumni.epfl.ch) or on linked-in.
 - ✨ You can find the external repositories to which I am a major/main contributor pinned in my profile ;).